kreismit/ECE4960/labs.md

     * Generated start and end points and fed these to the path planner.
     * Ran the path planner.
     * Mapped the results back to the world frame.
-* TODO: wrote code to make the robot step through the planned path, assuming it started at the expected point.
+* Wrote code to make the robot step through the planned path, assuming it started at the expected point.
 * TODO - OPTIONAL: wrote code to localize the robot, use that position as a starting point, and then plan a path to an arbitrary goal and go there.

 ## Results and Conclusions